nofun97/MyLaptopSetup/README.md

 Feel free to fork, modify, and use it.

 To use:
 1. run `setup.sh`, which will install brew, xcode cli, zsh, and oh-my-zsh.
-It also setups golang directories, modify that to your needs.
+It also setups golang directories and git configs, modify them to your needs.
 2. run `install.sh`, which will install the rest of the applications.
 Modify the last two lines of it because it downloads my `.zshrc` and `.vimrc`.

 It's very small, it installs